Alice Munro, Nobel Prize-winning short story author, dies at 92

 Munro was a craftsman, known for her intricately paced short stories that could devastate a reader.
 Her characters often lived in rural Ontario, like Munro herself.
 In an interview after winning the Nobel Prize, she said that living in a small town gave her the freedom to write.
 "I don't think I could have been so brave if I had been living in a town, competing with people on what can be called a generally higher cultural level," she said.
 "I was the only person I knew who wrote stories, though I didn't tell them to anybody, and as far as I knew, at least for a while, I was the only person who could do this in the world."

 Munro was born in 1931, outside of Wingham Ontario.
 After college, she moved to Victoria, British Columbia, and opened a bookstore, known as Munro's Books, with her then-husband James, known as Munro's Books.
 Her first story collection, Dance of the Happy Shades won Canada's prestigious Governor's General's Award.
-That kicked off a career that would span 14 story collections, as well as the novel Lives of Girls and Women.
+That kicked off a career that would span more than a dozen story collections, as well as the novel Lives of Girls and Women.

 Throughout her long career, she was extremely consistent.
 She hardly ever failed to wow readers and critics with her quietly powerful language.
 In reviewing her last collection, 2012's Dear Life, NPR critic Alan Cheuse wrote "Munro focuses on every aspect of our ordinary existence and makes it seem as extraordinary as it actually is."